Funding

 Looking for funding to support your youth work project?
 We can help.

-This funding directory lists over a hundred charity grants and youth work funds for practitioners, youth clubs, voluntary organisations, community projects and more.
+This funding directory lists hundreds of charity grants and youth work funds for practitioners, youth clubs, voluntary organisations, community projects and more.

 You’ll find information on everything from small local grants for individual practitioners to national funding schemes for large-scale projects.
 You’ll also find information and guidance on our national funding partnerships here, including the National Voluntary Youth Organisation Support Fund.